Skip to content

 Enable PayTo for connected accounts that use the Express Dashboard or a dashboard that isn’t hosted by Stripe

 To onboard connected accounts that use the Express Dashboard or a dashboard that isn’t hosted by Stripe, request the payto_payments capability using the Capabilities API.
-For more details, follow the instructions to enable payment methods for your connected accounts.
+For more details, see Enable payment methods for your connected accounts.

 Transaction limits and other considerations